clemsos/writings/_quora/2015-08-27-What-were-some-causes-and-effects-of-the-French-Revolution.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What were some causes and effects of the French Revolution? - Quora
+    What were some causes and effects of the
+    French Revolution? - Quora
 ---